climate-action-kits/pxt-fwd-edu/gr3-forcewind-modify.md

 Next, click the ``|Download|`` button to download code to your project.

 ## Activity 3: Modify your Project @showdialog
-We are ready to tinker with our wind turbine!
+We are ready to modify our wind turbine!
 Follow the instructions at the top of the screen.
 When you are ready for more information, click 'Tell me more!'
 After each change, you will need to flash your updated code to your project.

 ## Modify Step 1